pvoliveira/dbtestgen/README.md

         connectionstring to input database ('{dialect}://{user}:{password}@{host}/{databasename}[?{parameters=value}]')
 ```

-Running the cli, it will return a SQL script with DDL commands to create tables, contraints and procedures passed in configuration file.
+Running the cli, it will return a SQL script with DDL commands to create tables, constraints and procedures passed in the  configuration file.

-This it's the first version, as I said above, more feature are coming.
-If you have any problem to report or sugestion, please open a issue.
+As mentioned before, it is just the first version and more features are coming.
+If you have any problem to report or suggestion, please open a issue.
 Thanks!